-Though hybrid vehicles are now growing in popularity still few people are actually using them, mainly due to a lack of knowledge of how hybrid vehicles work and whether they’re as good as other gasoline-powered vehicles.
+Now, while hybrid vehicles are growing in popularity, few people are actually using them, mainly due to a lack of knowledge of how these vehicles work and whether or not they’re as good as their gasoline-powered counterparts.

-While the technology has existed since the early 1900’s, it has only been in the past decade or so that the price of manufacturing them has brought them into the range of possibility for the average driver.
+In fact, this hybrid technology has existed since the early 1900’s, but it has only been in the past decade or so that the price of manufacturing them has brought them into the range of possibility for the average driver.

 “A hybrid vehicle uses two or more distinct types of power, such as internal combustion engine+electric motor, e.g. in diesel-electric trains using diesel engines and electricity from overhead lines, and submarines that use diesels when surfaced and batteries when submerged.
 Other means to store energy include pressurized fluid, in hydraulic hybrids.“